walkabilly/HKR_6000/README.md

 ## Format and Procedures

-The general format of each class will include lectures and audio-visual presentations, discussions, and in-class learning activities.
+The general format of each week will include one asynchronous video discussing the key concepts for the week, one sychronous session working through applied problems related to the weeks content and on assignment to apply new knowledge.

 This course will use this website and D2L as the method for course communication and to provide students with course materials (e.g., syllabus, handouts, instructions for assignments, readings, and course schedule).
 The course materials that are needed for each class will be posted on D2L a minimum of one (1) week prior to the class date.
-Prior to each class, students are expected to bring course materials to class, preferably on their own laptop.

 ## Course Text
 - Fields, A. (2010).
 Discovering Statistics Using SPSS (3rd ed).
 London, England: Sage Publications.